PawClaws/chromePawExt/README.md

 ## Credit

-Workiva for letting us work with their code: https://github.com/Workiva/paw
+Workiva for letting us work with their [code](https://github.com/Workiva/paw)